 The physical structure of the system.

-c.
-This calculated value shall be included in the Passive Treatment Plan and be re-calculated and resubmitted via SMARTS as site conditions change.
+C.2.c.
+This calculated value shall be included in the Passive Treatment Plan and be recalculated and resubmitted via SMARTS as site conditions change.

-d.
+C.2.d.
 The discharger shall employ a trained person to ensure that the mixing and reaction time recommended by the manufacturer is followed during passive treatment application.

-e.
-The discharger shall ensure that the settling area for the passive treatment product-sediment laden stormwater is sized to hold the sediment and allows the reasonable cleanout frequency specified in the passive treatment plan.
+C.2.e.
+The discharger shall ensure that the settling area for the passive treatment product-sediment laden stormwater is sized to hold the sediment and allows the reasonable cleanout frequency specified in the Passive Treatment Plan.
 A sedimentation basin BMP shall be implemented upon any evidence that previously settled sediment is being re-suspended.

 D. Passive Treatment Monitoring Requirements

-1. The discharger using passive treatment shall comply with the monitoring requirements of the General Order and all other applicable Attachments.
+D.1.
+The discharger using passive treatment shall comply with the monitoring requirements of the General Permit’s Order and all other applicable Attachments.

-2. Passive Treatment Plan
+D.2.
+Passive Treatment Plan

 A Qualified SWPPP Developer shall prepare the Passive Treatment Plan describing the appropriate application rates, dosing, mixing, settling, and filtration (if applicable).
 The Passive Treatment Plan shall include:

 A list of other erosion and sediment control BMPs implemented in the drainage area and treatment zones.
 Passive treatment shall not be used as a standalone BMP;